mikel-egana-aranguren/SADI-Galaxy/README.md

   }
 ```

-The query will be used by the Galaxy tool generator to retrieve SADI services and test that they are up and running.
-If that it is not the case, a Galaxy tool will not be generated.
-The results of the process can be checked at the `log` file.
+The script `GENERATE_SPARQL_queries.sh` can be used to generate pre-caned queries so that you only need to add values, see the script for details.
+For example if we want

 Also, `TEST_SADI_services.sh` can be used to test concrete SADI services.

+In summary, the following tools are available:

+* `SADI-Galaxy.sh`: main tool, for generating SADI services.
+* `RUN-SADI-Galaxy.sh`: convenience script to run `SADI-Galaxy.sh`.
+* `GENERATE_SPARQL_queries.sh`: convenience tool for generating queries that can be consumed by `SADI-Galaxy.sh`.
+* `TEST_RDFSyntaxConverter.sh`: test the RDF Syntax Converter.
+* `TEST_SADI_services.sh`: test a SADI service by providing its URI and input RDF.

 Funding
 -------